 ORIENTATION AND ASSESSMENT TESTING

-During the International Student Orientation, you must take the ESL or English and Math assessment test before starting your studies at Cañada College.
-The test results will be used to place students in an appropriate level of English and Math classes.
+All new students, both international and domestic, must take the ESL or English and Math assessment test before registering for classes at Cañada College.
+The test results will be used to place students in an appropriate level of ESL or English and Math classes.
 Once you have completed the assessment tests, orientation, and counseling, you will be eligible to register for classes.

 Academic counselors will help you select classes that best fit your educational level and develop a Student Educational Plan (SEP) that meet your educational goals.
 Remember, we are here to help you adjust to your new environment and culture so you can be successful in reaching your goals.